 The intelligent combination of technique, sequencing and timing makes this practice powerful for students to understand and to progress safely.

 More About Rain

-Her expanded world view has been significantly influenced by: living in Asia for 25 years; three decades of intense yoga study and teaching; academic studies in existential psychology, philosophy, (she is a clinical Logotherapist – Viktor Frankl’s theory and therapy), quantum physics, and creating art – abstract and street art.
+Her expanded world view has been significantly influenced by living in Asia for 25 years, more than three decades of intense yoga study and teaching, studies in existential psychology, philosophy, (she is a clinical Logotherapist – Viktor Frankl’s theory and therapy), quantum physics, and creating art – abstract and street art.

 For Rain yoga is a gift, a privilege and a celebration of life itself.
 Before being invited to offer workshops and teacher trainings in Shanghai 20-something years ago, Rain taught extensively in the United States, Hong Kong, Europe and South Africa.
 She initially certified in southern India as a traditional Ashtanga Vinyasa teacher and, later, approaching her middle years, switched to classical Hatha yoga.
-Along the way providence struck, as it does, and Rain found herself in a pivotal private audience with B.K.S Iyengar at his Institute in Pune.
+Along the way providence struck, as it does, and she found herself in a pivotal private audience with B.K.S Iyengar at his Institute in Pune.
 After that she studied with him until he died in 2014.

 - Take regular quiet time to collect your scattered pieces.

 - If we don’t continue to develop ourselves then we must endure persistent restlessness.

-- We can’t hide: yoga quickly draws our habits, ignorance and imperfections to the surface for direct reflection.
+- We can’t hide: yoga quickly draws our habits, ignorance and imperfections to the surface for reflection.